marilyn-hemingway-at-tubman-statue-reveal-1024768

 Gullah Geechee Chamber Foundation

-The Gullah Geechee Chamber Foundation, founded in 2020, aims to enhance climate change awareness and environmental literacy among peoples of color in frontline communities in coastal South Carolina.
-The Foundation celebrates the Gullah Geechee culture and people – descendants of enslaved Africans whose knowledge of natural resources were exploited on the plantations of the coastal Carolinas, Georgia and Florida.
-The Foundation and the Gullah Geechee Chamber of Commerce were founded by Marilyn L. Hemingway, a civic leader and entrepreneur in Georgetown, S.C.
+The Gullah Geechee Chamber Foundation, founded in 2020, is enhancing climate change awareness and environmental literacy among peoples of color in frontline communities in coastal South Carolina.
+These communities – particularly Gullah Geechee descendants of enslaved Africans – face mounting threats from sea-level rise, saltwater intrusion, intensifying storms, and unchecked development, putting their lands, livelihoods, and cultural traditions at risk.
+Celebrating the Gullah Geechee, The Foundation and the Gullah Geechee Chamber of Commerce were founded by Marilyn L. Hemingway, a civic leader and entrepreneur in Georgetown, S.C.
 An advocate for the environment and clean, renewable energy, Hemingway also founded the annual Gullah Geechee Environmental & Energy Conference, hosted in South Carolina and Georgia, with plans to expand to North Carolina and Florida.
-Through the conference, the Foundation aims to empower the Gullah Geechee and rural and low-income residents to advocate for sustainable solutions to the effects of climate change in their communities.
+Through the conference, the Foundation aims to motivate and mobilize the Gullah Geechee and rural and low-income residents to advocate for sustainable solutions to the effects of climate change in their communities.

 Contact